Funny Animal Names With Images and Scientific Names in English

 5. The quokka, a small marsupial native to Australia, has gained fame for its perpetually smiling expression.
 Often referred to as the "happiest animal on earth," these friendly creatures are known to approach humans fearlessly, leading to the rise of quokka selfies on social media.
 Their social nature and lack of natural predators on their native Rottnest Island have contributed to their carefree demeanor.

-Also Read: Land Animals Name With Images and Scientific Names in English
+Also Read: Farm Animals Images With Names With Images and Scientific Names in English

 Frequently Asked Questions (FAQs) About 20 Funny Animal Names